-Any party, including the party that called the witness, may attack the witness's credibility.
+Any party, including the party that called the witness, may attack the witness' credibility.

 A video link showing examples on how to impeach can be viewed.

-Visit www.scbar.org/lre and the click on the Middle School or High School Mock Trial logo on the main page.
-Go to Videos for Coaches and Students and scroll through the video clips available.
+Visit www.scbar.org/lre and use the side bar to navigate to Mock Trial and scroll through the available training videos.